 For 25 years, Caz was a Producer/Director making award-winning documentaries for all the major UK & US primetime broadcasters.
 She now creates and produces all of GMC’s film content.

 Dexter Dias QC (Chair)

-Musikilu is Editor-in-Chief at Nigeria’s Premium Times newspaper, which he co-founded.
-He is a member of the International Consortium of Investigative Journalists (ICIJ) and has reported extensively on corruption, human rights and human trafficking.
-A winner of several awards, Musikilu shared a Pulitzer for his team’s reporting on the Panama Papers
+Musikilu is one of Nigeria’s most famous journalists as Editor-in-Chief at Nigeria’s Premium Times newspaper, which he co-founded.
+He is a member of the International Consortium of Investigative Journalists (ICIJ) and won several awards, including a team Pulitzer for his team’s reporting on the Panama Papers.

 Change Management Group

 Julia is a management consultant with over 20 years of experience supporting charities.
-She has built the internationally renowned charity, Consortium For Streetchildren, a global consumer consulting firm, with a team of 40 in Europe, the Middle East and the US.
-Julia is also a founding trustee for Everyone’s Invited.
+She has built the internationally renowned charity, Consortium For Streetchildren as her global consumer consulting firm.

 Jeremy is a Chartered Accountant qualifying with Brebners who specialise in media and entertainment.